Signed in as:

 I believe there is!

-If you can learn to get with the horse's idea from the beginning: the start of the day, or the beginning of a trail ride, this can let their defenses down, and from there, the horses can build trust.
+If you can learn to get with the horse's idea from the beginning at the start of the day, or the beginning of a trail ride, this can let their defenses down, and from there, the horses can build trust.

 I have been working with people, dogs, horses, and cattle in almost every working environment there is, and in different disciplines, from the race track to the ranch, to the backcountry wilderness to the small stable.